siderolabs/talos/website/content/v1.4/reference/cli.md

 ### Options

 ```
       --debug                                    debug operation from kernel logs. --wait is set to true when this flag is set
       --graceful                                 if true, attempt to cordon/drain node and leave etcd (if applicable) (default true)
   -h, --help                                     help for reset
+      --insecure                                 reset using the insecure (encrypted with no auth) maintenance service
       --reboot                                   if true, reboot the node after resetting instead of shutting down
       --system-labels-to-wipe strings            if set, just wipe selected system disk partitions by label but keep other partitions intact
       --timeout duration                         time to wait for the operation is complete if --debug or --wait is set (default 30m0s)
+      --user-disks-to-wipe strings               if set, wipes defined devices in the list
       --wait                                     wait for the operation to complete, tracking its progress. always set to true when --debug is set (default true)
+      --wipe-mode all, system-disk, user-disks   disk reset mode (default all)
 ```

 ### Options inherited from parent commands